Purpose

 Selection will be based on a holistic review with emphasis on the following factors:

-• Breadth & Depth of Extracurricular & Community Service Activities (with particular attention to engagement in Black American civic, community, social justice, educational, or advocacy efforts)
+• Breadth & Depth of Extracurricular & Community Service Activities (with particular attention to engagement in civic, community, social justice, educational, or advocacy efforts)

 • Demonstrated Leadership Abilities